engage-so/engage-js/README.md

 # Engage JavaScript SDK

-Engage helps you segment your users (based on who they are and what they do on your application) and send targeted messaging through the best channels.
+Engage is all you need to deliver personalized customer messaging and marketing automation through email, SMS and in-app messaging.
 The JavaScript SDK allows you to automatically capture user attributes and actions on your site or application.
 It can be used both in Node.js or in the browser.

 [Learn more about the JavaScript SDK](https://engage.so/docs/sdks/javascript)